mattdesl/parametric-curves/blogpost/post.md

     positions.push(vertex.x);
 ```

-You can see the final `createTubeGeometry` function [here]().
+See [createTubeGeometry.js](https://github.com/mattdesl/parametric-curves/blob/master/lib/geom/createTubeGeometry.js) for the final source.
 The full function also copies the `uv` attribute so that we can texture the tube if desired (e.g. adding normal mapping).
 We can refine the geometry later with the `subdivisions` and `numSides` parameters.

 With this utility function, we can create a new ThreeJS geometry: